5th Month Pregnancy Diet - Which Foods To Eat And Avoid?

 2. What types of snacks can I eat during my fifth month of pregnancy?

-When it comes to snacking, you may include healthy snacks such as yogurt (with probiotics) or smoothies blended with cocoa, berries, nut butter, or avocado to boost nutrition and improve metabolism.
+When it comes to foods to eat during pregnancy, healthy snacks such as yogurt (with probiotics) or smoothies blended with cocoa, berries, nut butter, or avocado are good choices to boost nutrition and improve metabolism.
 Other options include hard-boiled eggs, soaked or roasted nuts, salads with beans, and hummus with vegetables (19).

 3. What portion sizes should I aim for during the fifth month of pregnancy?